zjcbalabala/ECE6750-project/README.md

 this is a solution writen in C for generating Hazard free two-level logic minimization

 input file rules
-input file use a simple text file format it presents a BM(burst mode) machine with input and output variables all transition of this machine all state condition of this machine a example input file provided
+input file use a simple text file format. it presents a BM(burst mode) machine with input and output variables. all transition of this machine. all state condition of this machine. a example input file provided.

 function description

-this program could generate Required Cube, transition type, privileged cube and prime implicant furthermore DHF-prime implicant generation will added . finally, use self-build BCP solver could complete find solution.
+this program could generate Required Cube, transition type, privileged cube and prime implicant. furthermore DHF-prime implicant generation will added. finally, use self-build BCP solver could complete find solution.

 Output file